Hacking Cryptographic Protocols with Advanced Variational Quantum Attacks: Methodology

-The Variational Quantum Circuit (QVC) is the backbone of the Variational Quantum Attack Algorithm.
+The Variational Quantum Circuit (VQC) is the backbone of the Variational Quantum Attack Algorithm.
 The new ansatz introduced in this study presents a significant improvement over previous versions, offering enhanced efficiency in key space exploration.
 This is achieved through the inclusion of single-qubit unitary gates $U(\theta, \varphi, \lambda)$, which perform arbitrary rotations in the Bloch sphere.
 The matrix representation of these gates is:

 The revised algorithm for the VQAA ansatz is built as follows.
 The initial block of the ansatz employs Hadamard gates on every qubit to prepare each qubit in the $\ket{+}$ state, which is represented as $\ket{+}^{\otimes n} = H^{\otimes n}\ket{0}^{\otimes n}$.
+We also experimented with replacing the Hadamard gate layer with a $U$ gate layer with arbitrary parameters to initialize the qubits.
+While this approach provides additional flexibility by allowing optimization of the parameters, the performance in terms of the number of iterations required to recover the cryptographic key was similar or slightly worse compared to using the Hadamard gates.

-In our tests, replacing the Hadamard gate layer with a $U$ gate layer with arbitrary parameters yielded decent results, albeit not as optimal as those achieved with the Hadamard gates.
-After establishing the initial superposition, the algorithm incorporates a loop structure that deploys two Controlled-NOT (CNOT) gates in each iteration: one connecting consecutive qubits, and the other linking the last qubit to the current one.
-This setup was observed to outperform configurations using Controlled-$Z$ gates.
+The original paper \cite{VQAA} explored various configurations for variational parameters and entanglement gates, including CNOT, CZ, and CY gates.
+Building upon this, we found that using a general $U$ gate with optimized parameters for variational rotations provided modest improvements in some cases, offering a more versatile framework for the ansatz.
+After establishing the initial superposition, the algorithm incorporates a loop structure deploying two Controlled-NOT (CNOT) gates in each iteration: one connecting consecutive qubits, and the other linking the last qubit to the current one.
+This setup consistently outperformed configurations using Controlled-$Z$ gates in our experiments.
 The entanglement depth achieved with these CNOTs ensures extensive interaction among all the qubits.
 Additional CNOT gates have been integrated into the algorithm to bolster its search space by inducing further entanglement.
 Specifically, the control and target qubits for these gates are determined using Python's random library, with a fixed seed for reproducibility.
 In each outer loop corresponding to the number of layers, four CNOT gates are added.
 This random selection of qubits for the additional CNOTs not only enhances the entanglement but also, in some instances, leads to improved results.